 Why Backpacking Gear Maintenance Matters

-I know, I know—going through a full backpacking gear maintenance might not be the most thrilling part of your adventure.
-But trust me, it’s so worth it.
-A little prep work now saves you from frustration, discomfort, or even danger later.
+I know, I know.
+Going through a full backpacking gear maintenance checklist might not sound like the most exciting part of your trip.
+But believe me, it is absolutely worth it.
+A little prep now can save you a lot of hassle, discomfort, or even risk later on.

-And when you’re out there, fully immersed in nature, with everything working just as it should?
-That’s the kind of trip you’ll remember for all the right reasons.
+And when you are out there, surrounded by nature, with everything working just the way it should?
+That is the kind of adventure you will remember for all the right reasons.